 Coming to bulimia, however, 1.5 percent of American women suffer from it in their lifetime.3 The figure may seem insignificant but the real threat is in the comorbidities like anxiety, mood disorders, and substance abuse disorders that seem to accompany the condition.

 All these make it significant that bulimia is detected on time and treated without much delay.
-Let’s look at what some of the classic symptoms of bulimia nervosa look like.
+Let’s look at what some

 Symptoms Of Bulimia Nervosa